Information for Parents & Students

 Verify with high school instructor course information

-Teachers/administrators at the school will then assist their students with completing a Non-Admitted Form and the High School Registration Form, if student is under 18 years of age a parent signature is required.
+Teachers/administrators at the school will then assist their students with completing the High School Registration Form, if student is under 18 years of age a parent signature is required.
 Note: high school students begin the course in their first semester (EOU ‘s fall term), but do not actually register until the end of their first semester, which is EOU’s winter term.

 Return completed forms to: